Skip to main content

 The role of finder-frontend.

 Finder-frontend provides the frontend for search.
-The application accepts search queries from users, makes requests to Search API using those queries, and then renders the results of those queries as HTML.
+The application accepts search queries from users, makes requests to Search API or Search API v2, and renders the results of those queries as HTML.

-This guide doesn't go into how Search API handles requests.
-For more detail on this please see the Search API docs.
+This guide doesn't go into how Search API and Search API v2 handle requests.
+For more detail on this please see the Search API docs, and GOV.UK Site search: How it works.

 What happens when I submit a search query?

-To render a search page finder-frontend takes a users query parameters such as q=breakfast and the request path /breakfast-finder, and then makes a query to two APIs: Content Store and Search API.
+To render a search page finder-frontend takes a users query parameters such as q=breakfast and the request path /breakfast-finder, and then makes a query to the relevant APIs:

 This is the high level sequence of actions finder-frontend takes when you submit a query: